-- 2 Since the phase of the project in which the apartment of the Complainant is located is not registered with MahaRERA by the Respondent, the Complaints were referred to this bench for deciding the prelominary issue of registration of the said phase of the project as per office note dated April 4, 2019. - 3.
-During the hearing held on 24th December, 2019 the learned counsel for the Complainant/Complainant submitted that the technicalities of the definition of the term "occupancy certificate" (OC) under various acts should be road harmoniously considering the agreements for sale provides for not only the apartment but also the amenities.
+- 3. During the hearing held on 24th December, 2019 the learned counsel for the Complainants/Complainants submitted that the technicalities of the definition of the term "occupancy certificate" (OC) under various acts should be read harmoniously considering the agreements for sale provides for not only the apartment but also the amenities.
 Further, they submitted that the definition of "phases" under the said Act should be read in a manner that the object of conveyance, amenities and defect liability is also taken into consideration.
 They also submitted that the term 'phase of a project' cannot be for used for the same building, as floors cannot be separately registered, as the floor wise registration is also linked with part occupation certificate.
-They submitted that even though the occupancy certificate for the said project has been received, the amenities are yet to provided and therefore, the interpretation of the said Act that supports the interest of homebuyers should be adopted, They also referred to the Order dated October 26, 2018 of the Hon'ble Maharashtra Real Estate Appellate Tribunal in Appeal No. AT00600000000684 wherein the MahaREAT has upheld the learned Member and Adjudication Officer's view that the entire project comes under the jurisdiction of the said Act so long as the occupancy certificate is not issued by the Competent Authority. - During the hearing, the learned counsel for the Respondent contested the claims made by the Complainant and thereafter, the Respondent has made written submissions dated December 27, 2019 which is annexed to this Order as Annexure A. - 5.
-As per section 4 of the said Act, it is obligatory on the part of the promoter to make an application to the Authority for registration of the Real Estate Project in such a manner and within such time and accompanied by such fee as may be specified by the rules.
-As per Section 4(2) (1) (C) of the said Act, it is obligatory on the part of the promoter to declare the free time period within which he undertakes to complete the project.
+They submitted that even though the occupancy certificate for the said project has been received, the amenities are yet to provided and therefore, the interpretation of the said Act that supports the interest of homebuyers should be adopted.
+They also referred to the Order dated October 26, 2018 of the Hon'ble Maharashtra Real Estate Appellate Tribunal in Appeal No. AT006000000010684 wherein the MahaREAT has upheld the learned Member and Adjudication Officer's view that the entire project comes under the jurisdiction of the said Act so long as the occupancy certificate is not issued by the Competent Authority - During the heating, the counsel for the Respondent contested the claims made by the Complainants and the Respondent has made written submissions dated December 27, 2019 which is annexed to this Order as Annexure A. - 5.
+As per section 4 of the said Act, it is obligatory on the part of the promoter to make an application to the Authority for registration of the Real Estate Project in such a diamner and within such time and accompanied by such fee as may be specified by the rules.
+As per Section 4(2) (1) (C) of the said Act, it is obligatory on the part of the promoter to declare the time period within which he undertakes to complete the project.
 As per Section 4(2) (1) (D) of the said Act, it is obligatory on the part of promoter to maintain separate account and deposit 70% of the amount realized for the Real Estate Project from the allottees from time to time.
 The said amounts to be utilized to cover the cost of construction and land cost and shall be used for that purpose only and the promoter is entitled to withdraw said amount in proportion to the percentage of completion of the project.
 Only after compliance of provisions of Section 4(2) of the said Act, the promoter is entitled for registration on the terms and conditions prescribed by the Authority.
-Also, Section 5(3) of the said Act states that registration granted shall be valid for a period under sub-clause (C) of clause (1) of sub-section (2) of Section 4, for completion of the project.
+Also, Section 5(3) of the said Act states that registration granted shall be valid for a period under sub-clause (C) of clause (1) of subsection (2) of Section 4, for completion of the project.

-The provisions of Section 3 of the said Act, regarding registration of on-going project, therefore, has to be read along with Sections 4 and 5(3) of the said Act,

-Explanation to section 3 of the said Act reads as thus:
+- b.
+The provisions of Section 3 of the said Act, regarding registration of on-going project, therefore, has to be read along with Sections 4 and 5(3) of the said Act.
+Explanation to section 3 of the said Act reads as thus: - Explanation.

-Explanation.

-For the purpose of this section, where the real estate project is to be developed in phases, every such phase shall be considered a shandalone real estate project, and the promoter shall obtain registration under this Act for each phase separately.
+For the purpose of this section, where the real estate project is to be developed in phases, every such phase shall be considered a standalone real estate project, and the promoter shall obtain registration under this Act for each phase separately.